 Can you take the test in your own car?

 If you take the test in your own car it must be specifically insured for you to use for this purpose.
-The car you take your test in, it'll need to display L-plates.
-Your vehicle must also have a seatbelt and head restraint for the front passenger plus an interior mirror for the examiner's use,.
+It’ll need to display L-plates, have a seatbelt and head restraint for the front passenger plus an interior mirror for the examiner’s use.